Sofianebouaziz1/WGAST/README.md

 * Rigorous validation on both satellite-based and in-situ ground measurements, demonstrating WGAST’s superior accuracy, robustness, and generalization compared to existing spatio-temporal fusion methods.

 ## Paper
-Please refer to the arXiv [here](https://arxiv.org/abs/2508.06485) version for the full paper.
+Please refer to the IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing [here](https://ieeexplore.ieee.org/abstract/document/11503373) version for the full paper.

 ## Requirements
 WGAST has been implemented and tested with the following versions: